romanpauk/fluidstore/readme.md

 Sets and maps here correspond to 'normal', stl-like sets and maps, yet implemented in a flat memory buffer due to memory/performance issues. b+-tree implementation is comming to deal with performance issues with larger sets and to give the possibility to offload the data to persistent storage effectively (as we will be able to work with just portion of structure that is changing).
 There is not yet merged b+tree implementation here: [btree.h](https://github.com/romanpauk/fluidstore/blob/feature/btree2/include/fluidstore/btree/btree.h).
 The b+tree code avoids using virtual functions for internal/value nodes so those can be mapped from file.

 To add to the fun, the merge algorithm very slightly differs for delta/non-delta variants (D and S) in a most inner class, crdt::dot_counters_base.
-The whole thing is very nicely recursive - different parts of the code reuse itself differently with slight modifications on different places, for rather different cases, yet with the same code dealing with sorted set of integers in sort of similar way, yet different.
-In the beginning, my idea was to create something normal, not sure where it all went haywire.

-Different CRDT types implemented:
+Different data types implemented:
 - [crdt::set](include/fluidstore/crdts/set.h)
 - [crdt::map](include/fluidstore/crdts/map.h)
-- [crdt::value_mv](include/fluidstore/crdts/value_mv.h) - multivalue register, usually holding one value, but sometimes holding two values (in case of conflicting merge - here the conflict resolution means that we will not lose data, but propagate it to application layer).
-Based on crdt::set_base.
+- [crdt::value_mv](include/fluidstore/crdts/value_mv.h) - multivalue register, usually holding one value, but sometimes holding two values (in case of conflicting merge - here the conflict resolution means that we will not lose any data but propagate it to application layer).
+Based on crdt::set.

 I've skipped counters as they are easy to implement.